Executive Committee

 Emily Aguiló-Pérez

-Emily is Associate professor of English (Children’s Literature) at West Chester University of Pennsylvania.
+Emily is Professor of English (Children’s Literature) at West Chester University of Pennsylvania.
 Her research and teaching focuses on children’s books, media, popular culture, and toys, and she often examines the representation of Latinxs in these– including those produced by Disney.
 Her role as Head of Events for DisNet is to coordinate virtual (and hopefully some in-person) events and activities, such as book launches, so if you a new book or have any ideas for events, feel free to contact me!

 Rebecca Rowe